Region-free explicit model predictive control for linear systems on Hilbert spaces: The discrete-time MPC formulation

-By the above, MPC solves a constrained quadratic optimization problem at every time step in order to compute the next control action.
-The point of explicit MPC is to express the optimal input $\bu'$ sequence in \eqref{eq:J} subject to the constraints \emph{explicitly} as a piecewise affine function of the parameter $\theta_n:=\sbm{x_n\\u_{n-1}}$, rather than as the implicit minimizer of the constrained optimization problem described above.
+By the above procedure, MPC solves a constrained quadratic optimization problem at every time step $n$ in order to compute the control action $u_n$. \emph{The point of explicit MPC} is to express the optimal input sequence $\bu'$ of \eqref{eq:J}--\eqref{eq:Jconstr} subject to the constraints \emph{explicitly} as a piecewise affine function of the parameter $\theta_n:=\sbm{x_n\\u_{n-1}}$, rather than as the implicit minimizer of the constrained optimization problem described above.

-\begin{remark} Note that in \eqref{eq:J}, the second term in the cost can be absorbed in the sum over the stage costs by replacing $R_{N-1}$ by $R_{N-1}+V_N$, unless one insists on the weights $Q_k$, $R_k$ and $M_k$ being constant.

-A common technique for limiting computational complexity when applying MPC to systems with slow dynamics is to allow a \emph{prediction horizon} $N_p$ which is larger than the \emph{optimization horizon} $N_o$, for instance by setting a) $u'_k=0$ or b) $u'_k=u'_{N_o-1}$ for $N_o\leq k<N_p$.
-The reader may verify that in case a), the cost in \eqref{eq:J} remains of the same form, but with $N_p$ replaced by $N_o$, $P$ replaced by a new $\widehat P\geq0$, and $Q_{N_o-1}$ replaced by $Q_{N_o-1}+V_{N_o}$.
-Analogously, in situation b), the case $N_p>N_o$ can also be reduced to the case $N_p=N_o$ by adjusting $P$, $R_{N_o-1}$ and $M_{N_o-1}$.
-In either of these two cases, at least the weight $R_k$ in \eqref{eq:J} (for $N_p$ replaced by $N_o$) will in general be time-varying even if the weights in \eqref{eq:infhoriz} are time-invariant.
-Additionally, time-varying weights allow e.g. exponential discounting of the stage cost, which may be financially relevant for long horizons. \end{remark}

-To see how \eqref{eq:J} is intended to approximate \eqref{eq:infhoriz}, consider the special case where $Q_k=Q$ is constant for $k\geq N$, the plant \eqref{eq:discrPlant} is \emph{strongly stable}, i.e., $A^nx\to 0$ in $X$ for all $x\in X$, and $Q^{1/2}$ is \emph{infinite-time admissible} for $A$, i.e., the operator $\cC:=(Q^{1/2}A^{k})_{k=0}^\infty$ maps $X$ boundedly into $\ell^2(\zplus;X)$.
-For the \emph{dual-mode} controller whose control signal is of the form